jonhadfield/easeprobe/docs/CONTRIBUTING.md

     * `types.go` - The format of report
     * `sla.go` - SLA report for all of format.
     * `result.go`- Probe Result for all of format.
 * `web`.
-This package is the web server for EaseProbe SLA report and API
+This package is the web server for GuardianProbe SLA report and API
     * `server.go` - Web Server
     * `log.go` - Access Log
 ​
 ## Makefile
 The project provides a `Makefile` with the following targets
-* `build`: compile the project and produce the EaseProbe binary
+* `build`: compile the project and produce the GuardianProbe binary
 * `test`: runs `go test`
-* `docker`: builds the docker images for EaseProbe (using `resources/Dockerfile`)
+* `docker`: builds the docker images for GuardianProbe (using `resources/Dockerfile`)
 * `clean`: cleans up files created during build
 ​
 ​